MattFiler/Alien-Isolation-Audio-Extractor/README.md

 ## How to use

-Once you've downloaded, copy the executable from the "Builds" folder into your Alien: Isolation game directory (where AI.exe is located).
+Once you've downloaded, copy the executable from the "Build" folder into your Alien: Isolation game directory (where AI.exe is located).

 Run the program and wait for the it to finish.
 It will prompt you to press a key before starting.

-**Exporting and renaming is a very long process and will likely take around 30 mins to an hour to complete.**
+**Exporting and renaming is a very long process and will likely take around 30 mins to complete.**

 ## Maximising output